Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

-This model was developed in the context of the development of [Janos](https://github.com/INFORMSJoC/2020.1023), a toolkit similar to Gurobi Machine Learning to integrate ML models and Mathematical optimization.
+This model was developed in the context of the development of [Janos](https://github.com/INFORMSJoC/2020.1023), a toolkit similar to Gurobi Machine Learning to integrate ML models and Mathematical Optimization.

-In this example, we illustrate in particular how to use the logistic regression and changing parameters to tune the piece wise linear approximation of the logistic function.
+In this example, we illustrate in particular how to use the logistic regression and change parameters to tune the piecewise-linear approximation of the logistic function.
 We also show how to deal with fixed features in the optimization model using pandas data frames.

 In this model, data of students admissions in a college is used to predict the probability